46-neko/hangman/README.md

 A hangman text-based game made in C

 # Build instructions
-Build this with gcc doing the following:
+Build this with gcc doing the following: <br />
-Unix: gcc -o hangman.out src/main.c src/libs/hangfunc.c
+Unix: gcc -o hangman.out src/main.c src/libs/hangfunc.c <br />
-Windows: gcc -o hangman.exe src/main.c src/libs/hangfunc.c
+Windows: gcc -o hangman.exe src/main.c src/libs/hangfunc.c <br />
-You can change "hangman.out / .exe" for anything you like.
+You can change "hangman.out / .exe" for anything you like. <br />

 # Wordlist instructions
 You can change the wordlist, just make sure the first line of the file is the numeber of lines - 1.